Filmora

 Step 3: Check your frame (this is easiest if your camera has a screen that flips out) to make sure there's not too much empty space in your shot.

-Turn off autofocus and adjust your focus manually by turning the focus ring on your lens, if you’re using a DSLR or mirrorless camera.
+Turn off autofocus and do it manually by turning the focus ring on your lens, if you're using a DSLR or mirrorless camera.

 Step 5: Set your f-stop (aperture) so that your depth of field is deep enough for you to lean forwards or backward without becoming blurry.